microprediction/m6/README.md

     from precise.skatertools.m6.competition import m6_competition_entry
     df = m6_competition_entry()

-This will choose from a hundred different ways of generating cov, and from a dozen different portfolio construction methods.
-Or you can specify.
+This will choose from dozens of different ways of estimating cov, and from a dozen different portfolio construction methods.

 ### Example entry csv's
 See [precise/examples_m6/full](https://github.com/microprediction/precise/tree/main/examples_m6/full) for example .csv's to modify as you see fit.